guiseuzaret/tp_ngs_single_cell/README.md

 DoHeatmap(incisor, features = top2$gene) + NoLegend()
 ```
 # RNA velocity
 We then tried to establish if cells from a given cluster preferentially becomes cells from another cluster.
 This would suggest that these clusters are intermediate cell types along a differentiation pathway.
 This is done through RNA velocity, which describes the rate of gene expression change for an individual gene at a given time point based on the ratio of its spliced and unspliced mRNA.
+This is done through alignment with mus musculus genome using STAR.
 This analysis done on thousands of transcripts allow to infer if a cell was currently acquiring a gene expression profile closer to another given cell in the dataset.
 The whole process and the method are described further in this GitHub :
 https://github.com/Lelmose/TP_NGS_2020_Single_Cell